|

 I wish to ask you two existential questions:

 1. What is the purpose of mankind?
-2. What is the truth?

 |

-Thank you for raising your existential questions.
+you for raising your existential questions.

 Existentialism